reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-You can fix this by using a `{!reach} Participant`, which may be associated with a single address:
+You can fix this by using a `{!rsh} Participant`, which may be associated with a single address:

 ```reach
 const C = Participant('C', {});